 And make sure to stick around for the end as we rank all the most popular brands!

+You don’t have the safest coffee if your brew is full of pesticides.
 It’s important to understand that sometimes when it comes to things we are importing into the United States, we could be introducing toxic chemicals not legal in our own food supply.
 Then again, some of those chemicals could be the same ones we use but with higher allowable levels.
 There are several toxic pesticides used in coffee production.
-Here’s a list of some of the most common pesticides, fungicides and herbicides you’ll miss out on if you purchase organic coffee instead.
+The aroma may be pleasant, but here’s a list of some of the most common pesticides, fungicides, and herbicides you’ll miss out on if you purchase organic coffee products instead.

 - Methyl Parathion: Used to fight leaf miner infestations, this toxic chemical is highly toxic to humans, mammals, birds, and fish.
 It’s an extremely hazardous insecticide that has been banned in India since 2016, banned in Indonesia, & banned in the European Union.